 - 1. Network settings are read-only.

 - 2. Upgrade is disabled.

 - 3. SAP is disabled.

+- 4. The REST API page is disabled.

 This disables the legacy REST API.
 To access the API documentation for the current REST API, append /apidoc to the end of the Kraken URL.
-See Accessing the REST API (in the Kraken User's Guide).
+See Kraken API v2.0 Integrator's Guide.